PeterLu7799/documents/Energy Efficiency Guild.md

 	iOS is optimized to conserve energy by managing resources efficiently while playing full-screen video.
 However, additional layers of UI above or below a playing video can degrade this optimization by ramping up additional resources, such as the GPU.

-### Optimize Location and Motion
+### Optimize Location and Motion（优化使用定位和感应组件）

 * Reduce Location Accuracy and Duration
 * Reduce the Frequency of Motion Updates

-### Monitor Energy Usage
+### Monitor Energy Usage（监控能耗使用）

-#### Measure Energy Impact with Xcode
+#### Measure Energy Impact with Xcode（利用XCode监控）

 There’s no better time to diagnose your app’s energy footprint than when you are in the process of developing your app.
-Xcode includes a number of features that can help.
+Xcode includes a number of features in the debug gauges that can help.

-1. Debugging Gauges
 * Energy impact gauge - Provides live information about your app’s energy usage as it runs, and displays a graph of recent energy-related activity.
 * CPU gauge - Monitors your app and reports on its current and historical CPU usage.
 Spikes that occur when your app is supposed to have low CPU activity or when your app is idle may indicate problem areas where optimizations can be made.
 * Disk usage gauge - Alerts you to disk read and write activity and files your app has opened.
 Use this gauge to identify unexpected or recurring small I/O activity.
 * Network usage gauge - Accounts for all inbound and outbound network traffic.
 Look for discretionary activity that your app performs directly, and consider updating it to be performed by the system at more energy-optimal times.
+* FPS -

-#### Measure Energy Impact with Instruments
+#### Measure Energy Impact with Instruments（使用Instruments）

 * Activity Monitor Profiling Template.
 Use this template to monitor overall CPU, disk I/O, and network usage.
 * Core Animation Profiling Template.
 Use this template to measure graphics performance and CPU usage.
 Enable the Flash Updated Regions setting of the template’s Core Animation instrument to see each screen update occurring in your app and watch for unnecessary or unexpected updates.